kira-xc/Local2net/README.md

 my personal tool is just for start and stop the port without the website .

-am using the official api of localtonet convert to python tool .
+am using the official api of localtonet by converting to python tool .

 for use and install :